laksh22/MDP/RPi/README.md

 # RPi communication Hub
 The general implementation of the infrastructure is written and implemented in C as speed and efficiency was kept in mind when developing.
 As such, the decision to write the communication hub in C was made as we wanted to "get as close to the metal as possible" (to be as low level as possible).
-The overall message sending infrastructure consists of nine (9) threads and three (3) queues -
+The overall message sending infrastructure consists of nine (9) threads and three (4) queues -

 - 9 Threads
-  - Two threads (Bluetooth, Serial, TCP)
+  - Two threads each for the communications protocol (_Bluetooth_, _Serial_, _TCP_)
   - 1 keep alive queue
   - 2 image taking and handling threads